UCLNatSci/2022/NSCI0005/_sources/odes/1st_order_ODEs.md

 \frac{\mathrm{d}\mu}{\mathrm{d}x}=\mu \,f(x)
 ```

-Can you solve this equation by separation?
-The solution is:
+We can solve this equation by separation, the solution is:
 ```{math}
 \mu = e^{\int f(x)\,\mathrm{d}x}
 ```